logn133/Metadata-Stripper/README.md

 # Metadata-Stripper
-A metadata stripper, made with PHP.
+A PHP metadata stripper...

+ToDo
+-Upload to Github
+-Make it work
+-Create a UX/UI for webpage